Rapptz/discord.py/docs/ext/commands/commands.rst

 .. versionadded:: 2.0

-A :data:`typing.Literal` is a special type hint that requires the passed parameter to be equal to one of the listed values after being converted to the same type.
+A :obj:`typing.Literal` is a special type hint that requires the passed parameter to be equal to one of the listed values after being converted to the same type.
 For example, given the following:

 .. code-block:: python3